kamranayub/pluralsight-course-react-debugging/demo/README.md

 Alternatively, you can clone the project locally and configure your own local dev environment.

+## Solving the Challenges

+The goal is to catch all the bugs in the shop.
+Each bug comes with a set of checks you need to make pass.
+You'll need to refactor and update the code.

+The videos in the course provide the solutions to each challenge but there are often multiple ways to solve a problem with React.
+If you're stuck, reference the videos or explore on your own!

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).